larrysman/larrysman/README.md

 - Collection of data or using a secondary annotated data for input features based on validated construct
 - Data preparation, preprocessing and features engineering
 - Model experimentation
-- Model Architecture and Combination Stacking
+- Model Architecture and Model Combination (Stacking or Voting)
 - Model Development
 - Model Performance Improvement and Evaluation
 - Code Optimization